 Animal waste contains pathogens such as bacteria, parasites and viruses that pose unnecessary public health and environmental risks.
 When it rains, that gets carried into the storm sewer system and ends up in stormwater ponds, ditches, and the Straight River.
+Improper disposal of pet waste is strictly prohibited by City Ordinance Chapter 52.

 How can you help?